-We have 23 program fields on two campuses.
+We have a variety of career tech programs on two campuses, Main Campus in Lebanon and Atrium Campus in Middletown.
 Students spend half of their day with us in their lab, gaining hands-on skill experience in labs with the equipment you would find in that particular career field.
 The other half of the day, a student will take academic classes to earn the credits necessary for graduation.
-Our academic teachers work hard to make academics relevant to career tech training, so students get the hands-on skills and academic knowledge needed to be successful all around.
+Our academic teachers work hard to make academics relevant to career tech training so students get the hands-on skills and academic knowledge needed to succeed.

 If you think this all sounds good to you, and you are now wondering, what should you do?
 All students must apply and be accepted to attend the WCCC programs.
-Ideally, you should apply before February 12, 2021 for the best shot into your first choice program (if it’s past that date, it’s okay, there is still a good chance we can get you in).
+Ideally, you should apply before January 1, 2023, for the best shot into your first-choice program (if it’s past that date, it’s okay, there is still a chance we can get you in).
 Once we have your application, we will get your transcript from 9th grade until now.
-We will use a rubric to score your transcript based on three things: credits earned, unexcused absences, and your GPA.
-There is no minimum GPA; you will be scored against other program applicants.
-Students with the highest scores get placed first.
+If a program is oversubscribed (meaning more applications than spots available), we will use a lottery system to fairly place students into programs.
+Only students that have applied before Jan 1 will be considered for the lottery system.

 So what else do you need to want to know?
 Send us a message, and we’ll get back to you with answers as soon as we can! [email protected]